aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/barcode-recognition/recognition-basics/_index.md

 ```

 ### **Several Target Regions**
-It is also possible to set several target areas for barcode detection within the one source image.
+It is also possible to set several target areas for barcode detection within one source image.
 This can be done in the same way as described above for one target region, i.e., using the *BarCodeReader* constructor or the *setBarCodeImage* function.

-## **Recognition Abortion Using Manual and Timeout Methods**
+## **Interrupt Barcode Reading Using Manual and Timeout Methods**
-Class [*BarCodeReader*](https://reference.aspose.com/barcode/php/classBarCodeReader) has two special functions to interrupt the barcpde reading process if it becomes unfeasible to complete.
+Class [*BarCodeReader*](https://reference.aspose.com/barcode/php/classBarCodeReader) has two special functions to interrupt the barcode reading process if it becomes unfeasible to complete.
 The first one is the *setTimeOut* function that can be called to interrupt the barcode reading process immediately after the timeout value gets exceeded.
 By default, the *TimeOut* value is set to 0.

 ``` php
 $reader = new BarCodeReader("test.png");